kareman/Revolver/ExampleKnapsack/README.md

 ## Usage

- 1. Build and run the project in Xcode. *(don't use xcodeproj in this directory, use xcworkspace in the directory above)*
+ 1. Build and run the project in Xcode. *(don't use xcodeproj in this directory, use xcworkspace in the parent directory)*
  2. Hit the *Run algorithm* button.
  3. Observe the output generated in the log.
  4. Play around with `ProblemInstance.swift` to change the weights and values of things and observe how the output changes.
  5. Change parameters of the algorithm in `ViewController.swift` and observe how the output changes.

 ## Example Ouptut
-When running this example, you should see a similar output (provided that you don't change the seed or the problem instance).
+When running this example, you should see similar output (provided that you don't change the seed or the problem instance).
 ```
 ---
 Run started.